jckantor/ND-Pyomo-Cookbook/README.md

 1. (Required) A laptop computer with Python, Pyomo, and a few solvers installed.
 See **Getting Started** for more information.
 Don't forget your power cord!

 2. (Recommended) A simple optimization problem that is relavent to your research.
-This may come from literature or be adapted from the Pyomo examples (see below for some informaton).
+This may come from literature or be adapted from the Pyomo examples (see below).
+For best results, bring the mathematical model for your problem, posed as algebraic or differential equations, on paper.
+During PyomoFest, you will have the opportunity to work on implemented these problems in Pyomo and interact directly with expert users and developers.

-Need help either installing Pyomo or identifying a getting started problem?
+Need help either installing Pyomo or identifying a getting started problem (i.e., mini-project)?
 Please take advantage of these opportunities:
 * 10 AM - 12 PM on Friday, June 1 in Room 116 DeBartolo Hall.
 Pre-workshop tutorial and one-on-one help.
 * 10 AM - 12 PM on Monday, June 4 in Room 182 Fitzpatrick Hall.
 One-on-one help.
 * Setup an appointment with Prof. Alex Dowling (adowling at nd.edu) or Prof. Jeff Kantor (kantor.1 at nd.edu) for advice on identifying a getting started problem.
 * Setup an appointment with Jacob Gerace (jgerace at nd.edu) for help installing software.

+## We will Provide

+1. Coffee, lunch, and afternoon snacks
+2. Pyomo examples and instructional material (via a download link)
+3. Advice on implementing your own research problems in Pyomo

 ## PyomoFest Agenda and Location